 It’s true that Stockholm is on the expensive side, but luckily there are plenty of ways to experience the city on a budget.
-Jessica, our local editor from Stockholm, came up with the top 10 things that you can do for free in Stockholm.
+Jessica, our local editor, has come up with her top 15 things to do for free in Stockholm!

 1. Galleri Kontrast

 Galleri Kontrast is a fine little gallery devoted to documentary photography.
 Housed in a former bank with lofty glass ceilings and intimate underground vaults, it’s worth a visit even if only to experience its stunning architecture.